 - If your water heater develops a rotten egg smell, flush the tank with a bottle or two of household vinegar or hydrogen peroxide.

 - You might want to put down a bucket to catch the water that drains from your tank, as it might contain rust and deposits that could stain your driveway.

-- If you notice that there are flakes of lining coming out with the debris and sediment when you back flush, this is a sign that your water heater needs to be replaced.
+- If you notice that there are flakes of lining coming out with the debris and sediment when you're rinsing your tank, this is a sign that your water heater needs to be replaced.

 Maintaining your RV’s water heater is vital to preventing ignition issues and poor combustion.
-It is recommended that you clean and service your RV water heater at least twice a year.
+It is recommended that you clean and service your RV water heater yearly.
 If you continue to have problems with your water heater after tuning it up, be sure to consult with a qualified RV servicing facility.
-With routine back flushing and simple cleaning though, you should be able to keep your RV’s water heater in top operating condition and ready for whatever adventure lies ahead.
+With routine maintenance, you should be able to keep your RV’s water heater in top operating condition and ready for whatever adventure lies ahead.